§ x § x §

 Various muttering came from the hall.
 Isshin crossed his arms and looked worried.
 He held up his phone.
 "Touch base with our friends?"

 Kisuke gathered himself and snagged the phone from Isshin's fingers.
-Mindful of the teenage witnesses who weren't privy to shinigami, Kisuke bluntly said, "Put Jūshirō, his assistant Rukia, and an experienced tech on a train here from Tokyo now."
+Mindful of the teenage witnesses who weren't privy to shinigami, Kisuke bluntly said, "Put Jūshirō, his assistant Rukia, and an experienced tech on a train here from Karakura now."

 A silent pause.
 Akon's voice uneasily said, "Captain-Commander Yamamoto is here.
 He requests a status update."